esamangy/Senior-independent-study/README.md

     - do training
   - controller
     - set up overall program structure
+    - start running through all images in a folder and processing them
-    - determine how to get user input
+    - send every image to AI
-      - UI or text-based
 - <u>Postprocessing</u>
   - analytics
     - do analytics
+- <u>finishing touches</u>
+      - make UI (only if done with everything else)